The Bankrate promise

 What is a car make?

-An easy way to remember this terminology is that whenever you’re asked for the make of your car, you simply need to name the company who makes it.
-Write that company’s name down and you’re good to go.
+An easy way to remember this terminology is that whenever asked for a car’s make, simply name the company that makes it.

 What is a car model?